Background Checks

 We are seeking improvements in the reporting of prohibited names to background check systems, with an emphasis on violent criminals and people found to be a danger to themselves or others.
 Our objectives include:

-- Supporting a congressional effort to shift from a policy to a legal requirement in the Department of Defense to report prohibited names to the background check system.
+- Supporting a legal requirement in the Department of Defense to report prohibited names to the background check system.

-- Advocating for states to clear any backlogs in the background check system (e.g. the 55,000 convicted felons in Virginia since 2000).
+- Pushing all states to clear backlogs in the background check system.

 Fingerprinting Prior to Gun Sales